mohatt/gatsby-plugin-advanced-pages/README.md

 ## Components

 The plugin exposes a set of components and functions that allow building advanced pages with minimal code.
-These are the React components exposed by the plugin.

 ### Link component